Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Updated the SDL library to SDL2, version 2.0.16.
 - Updated the SDL_mixer library to SDL2_mixer, version 2.0.4.
+- Fixed issue with the save game functionality.

 -----------------------------------------------------------------------
 - 5.0.0